 07 of 10

 Thrills are great.
-But what about kids who aren't tall enough to tackle the Tower of Terror, much less have the stomach for thrill rides?
-Fortunately, Disney World is loaded with wonderful rides that young children will adore.
+But what about kids who aren't tall enough to tackle the Tower of Terror, and don't have the stomach for thrill rides?
+Fortunately, Disney World is loaded with wonderful rides that young children will adore, including Dumbo the Flying Elephant, Peter Pan’s Flight, and The Sea with Nemo & Friends.
+Like many things at Disney World, adults will love them too, because they bring out the child in you.

 08 of 10

 Sure, you could save a few bucks by staying off the property.
 But you'd be robbing yourself of the full Disney World experience (as well as some nifty benefits, including complimentary ground transportation to and from the airport and exclusive ride time at the parks).
-See my rundown of the Disney World Hotels.Continue to 9 of 10 below.
+Some of the best Disney World hotels include the Animal Kingdom Lodge, the Wilderness Lodge, and the Grand Floridian.Continue to 9 of 10 below.

 09 of 10